On Kodaira dimension of almost complex 4-dimensional solvmanifolds without complex structures: Special families of almost complex structures on M(k)

 The second equation in \eqref{eq: system P1} is equivalent to the system

 in view of \eqref{eq: fourier simpl} we obtain the following system for $(u_I, v_I)$

 This is a homogeneous linear system, whose representing matrix has determinant

-We want to determine when this determinant vanishes: \begin{enumerate} \item if $\alpha_1 = 0$, the imaginary part of \eqref{eq: det1} is zero and the real part vanishes if and only if $(\alpha_2^2 + 1)a^2 + 2n\alpha_2 \gamma_2 ab + n^2 \gamma_2^2 b^2 = 0$.
-It is not hard to prove that this last condition happens if and only if $a = b = 0$ in a suitable neighbourhood of the origin. \item If $\alpha_1 \neq 0$, in na neighbourhood of the origin the imaginary part of \eqref{eq: det1} vanishes for $a = -\frac{n \gamma_2}{\alpha_2 + 1}b$.
-The substitution of this expression in the real part leads us to the following condition:
+We want to determine when this determinant vanishes. \begin{enumerate} \item If $\alpha_1 = 0$, the determinant \eqref{eq: det1} vanishes if and only if $a = b = 0$.\\ In fact for $\alpha_1 = 0$ the imaginary part of \eqref{eq: det1} is zero and its real part is $-4\pi^2 \pa{\frac{a^2}{n^2} + \pa{\frac{a}{n} \alpha_2 + b \gamma_2}^2}$.
+So this determinant vanishes if and only if $a = b\gamma_2 = 0$, which happens if and only if $a = b = 0$ in a suitable neighbourhood of the origin. \item If $\alpha_1 \neq 0$, the determinant \eqref{eq: det1} is always non-zero.\\ In fact, if $\alpha_1 \neq 0$ then in a neighbourhood of the origin the imaginary part of \eqref{eq: det1} vanishes if and only if $b = 0$.
+In this case the real part of \ref{eq: det1} is

-This last equation has a solution if and only if $\alpha_2 = 0$, in which case the solution is $a = b = 0$. \end{enumerate}